What Is Private AI?

 Enterprises can design their private AI environments to minimize these issues.
 This could mean building their data architecture so that AI models and data warehouses are adjacent to one another.
 Doing so will ensure a consistent, low-latency flow of data.
 Also, since the data never leaves the internal data architecture, the enterprise will never have to pay a third party for the privilege of moving their own data.

-When you feed your business’s proprietary data into public AI models, you agree to make that data public, whether you realize it or not."
-Ruth Faller, VP Corporate Development and Strategy, Equinix
+When you feed your business’s proprietary data into public AI models, you agree to make that data public, whether you realize it or not.” - Jon Lin, Chief Business Officer, Equinix

 What are the infrastructure requirements for private AI?